unahouExosite/docs/rpc/README.md

             // "client" | "dataport" | "datarule" | "dispatch"
             "type": "client"
         },
-        // Private and public comments associated with this resource that are
-        // visible to the calling client.
-        "comments": [],
         // The actual count of the resources/consumables used by the client on which info
         // was called.
 This is different from "usage" in that "counts" does not include
         // resources allocated to subresources but not actually used by them.